 Traditionally, rotomolding has been the choice process for DEF tank manufacturing due to its ability to produce consistent IDs and ODs.
 Oh, how the times have changed.
 Recent advancements in blow molding technology have allowed the blow molding process to be combined with compression molding, offering consistent control of tight I/OD tolerances.
 Today, the benefits of blow molding as an alternative to rotomolding for DEF tanks are unquestionable:

 - Lighter part weight

 - Shorter cycle times and lower cost (@ 3,000 pieces break point)

-- Porosity – the blow molding process uses one solid parison resulting in parting line integrity while rotomolding uses lose material melted down in-mold creating voids in the wall of your product, especially at the parting line and near inserts
+- Porosity – the blow molding process uses one solid parison resulting in parting line integrity while rotomolding uses loose material melted down in-mold creating voids in the wall of your product, especially at the parting line and near inserts

 - De-flash material is reusable in blow molding

 Case Study: Converting a Rotomolded DEF Tank to Blow Molding

 The customer is a Tier 1 supplier of custom fluid management solutions – including DEF tanks – to heavy-duty vehicles, machines, and equipment for the construction, agriculture, transportation, and aerospace industries.